-Many people hear a pop or feel a pop in the knee when an ACL injury occurs.
-Your knee may swell, feel insecure, and become too painful to support the weight.
+- Many people hear a pop or feel a pop in the knee when an ACL injury occurs.
+Your knee can swell, feel insecure, and become too painful to support the weight.

 The signs and symptoms of an ACL injury are usually: